stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

   I do not know how long I listened to those halting words amidst my deep slumber, but hours must have passed while the strangely remote speaker struggled on with his tale.
-There was revealed to me such a circumstance as I cannot hope to make others believe without the strongest corroborative evidence, yet which I was quite ready to accept as truth&mdash;both in the dream and after waking&mdash;because of my former contacts with uncanny things.
-The boy was obviously watching my face&mdash;mobile in receptive sleep&mdash;as he choked along; for about the time I began to comprehend him, his own expression brightened and gave signs of gratitude and hope.
+There was revealed to me such a circumstance as I cannot hope to make others believe without the strongest corroborative evidence, yet which I was quite ready to accept as truth--both in the dream and after waking--because of my former contacts with uncanny things.
+The boy was obviously watching my face--mobile in receptive sleep--as he choked along; for about the time I began to comprehend him, his own expression brightened and gave signs of gratitude and hope.

-  Any attempt to hint at Robert&rsquo;s message, as it lingered in my ears after a sudden awakening in the cold, brings this narrative to a point where I must choose my words with the greatest care.
+  Any attempt to hint at Robert's message, as it lingered in my ears after a sudden awakening in the cold, brings this narrative to a point where I must choose my words with the greatest care.
 Everything involved is so difficult to record that one tends to flounder helplessly.
 I have said that the revelation established in my mind a certain connection which